streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

      autoAck: false
    ```

-2. Apply the YAML file to create the Google BigQuery sink connector.
+2. Apply the YAML file to create the Google Cloud BigQuery sink connector.

    **Input**